4 Ways to Make Crushed Ice at Home for Cocktails

 using a kitchen towel to crush ice 3

-If you don't have a decent size kitchen towel, you can use a large zip-lock bag (just be mindful that the bag will tear) or perhaps an old—but clean—shirt.
+If you don't have a decent-sized kitchen towel, you can use a large zip-lock bag (just be mindful that the bag will tear) or perhaps an old—but clean—shirt.

 If you don't have a hammering tool, you can smack the bag with ice against the floor or counter.